vmware-tanzu/tanzu-dev-portal/content/practices/3-column-retro/index.md

 1. For items which require follow-ups, add a card to the ‘Action Items’ section/column, asking for volunteers to be accountable for each action.

    {{< callout >}}
-   Tip: Ask for volunteers in pairs, so that no one person is responsible for an action item by themselves.
+   **Tip**: Ask for volunteers in pairs, so that no one person is responsible for an action item by themselves.
    {{< /callout >}}